IntellexApps/stamper/README.md

 To do
 --------------------
+1. Speed up the opacity set.
-1. Make it easier to stamp in the standard positions (ie: center, top, bottom-right, etc...).
+2. Make it easier to stamp in the standard positions (ie: center, top, bottom-right, etc...).
+3. Be able to define the number of tiles, so that the watermark is automatically scalled.
-2. More tests.
+4. More tests.

 Licence
 --------------------